Can sub-GeV dark matter coherently scatter on the electrons in the Atom?: Recoil of the electron cloud and its ionization

 where $\bm{x}_{c}$ is the charge distribution position of the electron cloud and ${\cal M}_{\chi C}$ is the Lorentz-invariant matrix element for dark matter scattering off electron clouds through 4-momentum transfer $q\approx(0,\bm{q})$.
-As the total charge of the electron cloud is $Z$, it is obvious that the $\mathcal{M}_{\chi C}$ can be reduced a similar interaction as the recoil of a single electron
+Note that the phase of the charge distribution position ${\rm e}^{{\rm i}\bm{q}\cdot(-\bm{x}_{\chi}+\bm{x}_{c})}$ is similar to the phase in Eq.~\eqref{prob} discussed in above section.
+Comparing with the recoil of a single electron, what we only need to do is replacing the corresponding reduced mass and interaction, etc. As the total charge of the electron cloud is $Z$, it is obvious that the $\mathcal{M}_{\chi C}$ can be reduced to a similar interaction as the recoil of a single electron

 in which $F_C(q)$ is the normalized form factor talked in above section.
 Thus the same reduced cross section $\bar \sigma_e$ can be defined to evaluate both recoils of the single electron and the cloud.
 In fact this is the usual way to do the comparison between detection strategies and the target, i.e. $\sigma_p^{\rm SI}$ spin-independent cross section for different target nuclei.
+Note that RHF electron cloud form factor for DM-electron-cloud scattering is used here.
+The reason for this is that the kinetic mixing between the dark and visible $U(1)$ gauge field implies that the interactions between the massive dark photon $A'$ and standard model fermion are proportional to visible $U(1)$ charge.
+Thus same form factor can be used as shown in Ref.~\cite{Abe_2021}.

 After the cloud are suddenly boosted to specific velocity $v_C$, it will be dragged by the static nucleus and throw away an ionized electron.
-As talked in above section, it is in fact a similar Migdal effect but in different Galilean frame.
+As talked in above section, it is in fact a similar Migdal effect but happens in different Galilean frame.
 Thus the Rate of dragging back can be written in similar formula

-where $\Psi_{\bm{\upsilon}_C}$ and $\Psi_{f}$ are the initial and final states of the wave function of an electron cloud, and are the the single-electron states wave functions.
-However, be different with the Migdal effect, $\Psi_{\bm{\upsilon}_C}$ is the cloud with a velocity $\bm{\upsilon}_C$, and the $\Psi_f$ is the final state of the almost static atom.
+where $\Psi_{\bm{\upsilon}_C}$ and $\Psi_{f}$ are the initial and final states of the wave function of an electron cloud, and they are the single-electron states wave functions.
+However, being different with the Migdal effect, $\Psi_{\bm{\upsilon}_C}$ is the cloud with a velocity $\bm{\upsilon}_C$, and the $\Psi_f$ is the final state of the almost static atom.

 The reason of this estimation is that a compact ball for the electron cloud are adopted in the whole picture, all the electrons in the cloud will move at the same velocity.
-Note that, though a similar $q_e$ are use in both Migdal effect and REC, the $q_e$ in Migdal effect is

-which is much smaller than $q_e$ in Eq.~\eqref{qerec}, and this will make the phenomenology much different between the two processes.
+Note that, though a similar $q_e$ is using in both Migdal effect and REC, the $q_e$ in Migdal effect is $\bm{q}_{e}\simeq\frac{m_e}{m_N}\bm{q}$, which is much smaller than $q_e$ in Eq.~\eqref{qerec}, and this will make the phenomenology much different between the two processes.
 The detail will be discussed in the next section.